Looking to paint furniture a smooth finish? It’s so much easier than you think. Here are 7 tips for painting furniture without brush marks.

 Tip 4: Start with the details first

-You want to paint the flat surfaces last to smooth them over, so when painting the bookcases?
+You want to paint the flat surfaces last to smooth them over, so when painting the table?

-We started with the corners and the front of the bookcases first.
+We started with the edges and the ridges of the table leg first.

-See how the front of the bookcase has a tiny lip?
+See how the front of the table has a tiny lip?
 We started there first, getting the paint into those surfaces.

 Then we came back and painted the flat surfaces last.